Teradata/product-help/ServerMgmt/Release-21.01/System-Problems/System-Problems-en.md

 ### System Problems

-PSIMs collect events from managed nodes and correlate them to provide an overoll problem summary.
+PSIMs collect events from managed nodes and correlate them to provide an overall problem summary.

 **Events** - A system condition change that may require attention.